Nexfinity/CakeyBot-Wiki/en/feature/economy.md

 * **/eco rob** - Attempt to rob another user.
 * **/eco beg** - Beg for money.

+## Daily, Weekly & Monthly Rewards
+On top of the repeatable earning commands above, Cakey Bot offers a set of periodic rewards that can each be claimed once per cooldown window for a guaranteed, risk-free payout:
+* **/eco daily** - Claim your daily reward.
+* **/eco weekly** - Claim your weekly reward.
+* **/eco monthly** - Claim your monthly reward.

+> These cooldowns are **rolling windows** measured from your last claim (24 hours, 7 days, and 30 days respectively), not a reset at a fixed calendar time.
+Claiming your daily reward at 3 PM means you can claim it again starting at 3 PM the next day, not at midnight.
+{.is-info}

 # Customization
 In addition to the regular commands, there's a number of customization options that you can configure on our dashboard.
 These options include: